emqx/emqx-docs/en_US/deploy/cluster/introduction.md

 ::: tip Note

-The cluster size of the open-source edition of EMQX does not exceed 3 nodes.
-The cluster will retain the basic masterless architecture to meet users' needs for reliability and scalability.
+While there is no strict upper limit, it is advisable to limit the cluster size to three nodes in the open-source edition of EMQX.
+Using only core-type nodes, a smaller cluster size typically ensures greater stability.

 :::